seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 As who goes farthest.

 **CASSIUS**
-There’s a bargain made.
+There's a bargain made.
 Now know you, Casca, I have moved already
 Some certain of the noblest-minded Romans
 To undergo with me an enterprise
 Of honourable-dangerous consequence;
 And I do know, by this, they stay for me
-In Pompey’s porch: for now, this fearful night,
+In Pompey's porch: for now, this fearful night,
 There is no stir or walking in the streets;
 And the complexion of the element
-In favour’s like the work we have in hand,
+In favour's like the work we have in hand,
 Most bloody, fiery, and most terrible.

 **CASCA**
 Stand close awhile, for here comes one in haste.

 **CASSIUS**
-’Tis Cinna; I do know him by his gait;
+'Tis Cinna; I do know him by his gait;
 He is a friend.

 *Enter CINNA*